Efficient Pyramid Channel Attention Network for Pathological Myopia Recognition: Result analysis and Discussion

 \subsection{Comparisons with state-of-the-art deep neural networks}

-Table~\ref{tab:4} lists the PM detection results of EPCA-Nets and SOTA deep neural networks (e.g., ViT~\cite{dosovitskiy2020image} and Res-MLP~\cite{touvron2021resmlp}) on the Fundus-PM dataset and the WM-PM dataset.
-Note that Our EPCA-Net obtains the best PM classification results among all methods on five evaluation measures.
-For example, our EPCA-Net outperforms SPA and SE by \textbf{4.77\%} of accuracy, 4.76\% of sensitivity, 5.8\% of F1, 11.59\% of kappa, and 5.82\% of AUC on WM-PM dataset.
-Based on the PM-Fundus dataset, compared with ViT, EPCA-Net obtains absolute over 2.85\% gains of accuracy, 4.27 gains of sensitivity, 3.33\% of F1, and \textbf{6.85\%} gains of kappa, respectively.
-The results verify that our method can effectively utilize global and local lesion information to enhance PM detection performance.
+Table~\ref{tab:4} lists the PM recognition results of EPCA-Net and SOTA deep neural networks (e.g., RIR-Net, DR-Net, and MSCA-Net) on the Fundus-PM dataset and the WM-PM dataset.
+Note that our EPCA-Net gets the best PM recognition performance among all methods on five evaluation measures.
+For example, on the PM-Fundus dataset, EPCA-Net obtains over 1\% and 2\% gains of accuracy and kappa through comparisons to RIR-Net, MSA-Net, and the method proposed by Fu et al. \cite{fu2023automatic}.
+Noticeably, compared with ViT, EPCA-Net obtains absolute over 2.85\% gains of accuracy, \textbf{4.27\%} gains of sensitivity, 3.33\% gains of F1, and \textbf{6.65\%} gains of kappa, respectively.
+As for the WM-PM dataset, EPCA-Net achieves above absolute 3.58\% gains of five evaluation measures through comparisons to DR-Net, MSCA-Net, the method proposed by Fu et al. \cite{fu2023automatic}, and FIT-Net.
+Remarkably, our EPCA-Net significantly outperforms SPA-ResNet50 and SE-ResNet50 by \textbf{4.77\%} of accuracy, 4.76\% of sensitivity, \textbf{5.8\%} of F1, \textbf{11.59\% }of kappa, and \textbf{5.82\%} of AUC respectively.
+The above results verify that our method can effectively utilize the global-local pathology distribution prior information to enhance PM recognition performance, keeping consistent with our expectations.

-Table~\ref{tab:5} presents the classification results of our method and SOTA deep neural networks on Isee-PA dataset.
-We see that Compared with CBAM-ResNet50, SPA--ResNet50, Swin-T, and Res-MLP, EPCA-Net achieves gains of ACC, F1 and kappa value, verifying the effectiveness of the proposed method in adaptively adjusting the relative roles of global and local lesion information.
+Table~\ref{tab:5} presents the classification results of our method and SOTA deep neural networks on the Isee-PA dataset.
+We see that compared with CBAM-ResNet50, SPANet, RCRNet, ViT, and Res-MLP, EPCA-Net achieves 3.48\% gains of ACC, F1, and kappa values.
+Remarkably, EPCA-Net outperforms MSCA-Net and DR-Net by over 3.16\% and \textbf{13.93\%} in four evaluation metrics accordingly.
 Table~\ref{tab:6} lists the glaucoma classification results of our EPCA-Net and state-of-the-art methods on the LAG dataset.
-We see that EPCA-Net achieves the best classification results on five evaluation measures.
-For example, EPCA-Net outperforms ViT and Swin-T by above absolute 3.6\% in accuracy and 4.2\% in sensitivity.
-The results demonstrate the generalization ability of our method.
+It can be observed that EPCA-Net also achieves the best classification results on five evaluation measures.
+For example, EPCA-Net outperforms ViT and Swin-T by above absolute 3.78\% of accuracy and 4.24\% of sensitivity, respectively.
+Compared with RIR-Net and FIT-Net, our proposed method obtains absolute above 2.27\% gains of accuracy.
+The results of Table~\ref{tab:5} and Table~\ref{tab:6} demonstrate the generalization ability of our method by dynamically adjusting the relative importance of multi-scale context features.

+Table~\ref{tab:4.2} lists the five-fold cross-validation results of our EPCA-Net and four other representative deep neural networks on the PM-Fundus dataset.
+Here, we split the PM-Fundus dataset into five disjoint sets; at each time, four sets are used for training (one set is adopted as the validation set for selecting the best model), and a set is used for testing.
+It can be seen that our method performs better than comparable deep neural networks and is also more robust than them.